Medical Policy: 07.03.09

 Prior approval is required.

-See also Medical Policy 07.03.01 Pancreatic Islet Cell Transplant
+See related medical policy 07.03.01 Pancreatic Islet Cell Transplant

-Pancreas transplant alone (PTA) may be considered medically necessary in patients who have insulin-dependent diabetes mellitus with severe disabling and life threatening hypoblycemic unawareness due to labile diabetes despite optimal medical management.
+Pancreas transplant alone (PTA) may be considered medically necessary in patients who have insulin-dependent diabetes mellitus with severe disabling and life threatening hypoblycemic unawareness due to labile diabetes despite optimal medical management (also, see policy guidelines below).

 Pancreas transplant after a prior kidney (PAK) transplant may be considered medically necessary in patients with insulin-dependent diabetes.